 The fundamental objectives of the EHEA are to place the student at the center of the education system and to harmonize the different national systems to promote mobility so they may study and enter the job market in other countries.
 Different initiatives were launched in this regard, such as the ERASMUS exchange program (which has recently evolved towards ERASMUS +) and the European Degree Supplement (EDS), the establishment of a common mechanism to calculate a student's dedication to a program (ECTS credits, the European Credit Transfer and Accumulation System), the recognition of credits and the establishment of a common European framework for degrees (EQF, European Qualifications Framework).
 At LCI Barcelona we take full advantage of the benefits of this shared European space to remain open to as many international students as possible and promote our students' mobility.

 Higher Art Education in Catalonia is the responsibility of the Catalan Ministry of Education, which in 2012 established an agreement with AQU to include these studies in the Verification, Monitoring, Modification and Accreditation framework (VSMA), so that the programs are subject to the same external quality assurance processes as university and Master's degrees.
-Thus, in 2013, our Bachelor's Degree in Design was verified, and in an event at the headquarters of AQU Catalunya, the final evaluation reports of all the verified degrees were submitted to the directors of the schools, including the director of Felicidad Duce, LCI Barcelona's School of Higher Education in Design.
+Thus, in 2013, our Bachelor's Degree in Design (now, Bachelor of Arts in Design) was verified, and in an event at the headquarters of AQU Catalunya, the final evaluation reports of all the verified degrees were submitted to the directors of the schools, including the director of Felicidad Duce, LCI Barcelona's School of Higher Education in Design.

 In accordance with the VSMA framework, at the School we monitor all our degrees each year so we can identify possible areas for improvement and take the right steps to maintain a high level of excellence, which is included in the Improvement Plan.
 The result is a process of continuous improvement of our degrees, which is one of the School's quality objectives.
 The monitoring reports of the official degrees are supervised by AQU Catalunya and the indicators of the degrees are published on our website.